vonshednob/metaindexmanager/doc/metaindexmanager.rst

     Only available in document browser and file browser.

   ``append``
-    Append the path of the currently selected item to the metaindexmanager internal clipboard.
+    Append the currently selected item to the metaindexmanager internal clipboard.
     This command accepts a parameter to identift the clipboard that you want to use.
 See ``copy`` for more details on clipboard naming.